La Fortuna is Costa Rica’s adventure-lovers paradise. The town may be little in size, but definitely don’t underestimate how much it has to offer.

-Unfortunately, you can’t actually climb to the summit of Arenal Volcano as it’s been made illegal due to it being too dangerous.
+Unfortunately, you can’t actually climb to the summit of Arenal Volcano.
+It’s been made illegal due to it being too dangerous.

-However there are still plenty of trails within Arenal National Park that can take you around the volcano and up to a certain viewpoint.
-All of which give you great views of the volcano and Lake Arenal.
+However, there are still plenty of trails within Arenal National Park that can take you around the volcano and up to a certain viewpoint.
+All of which gives you great views of the volcano and Lake Arenal.

 You are able to do the trails without a guide.
 Just get a trail map from the ranger station and follow the well-maintained trails.
 Entrance to the park is $15 per person.

 Alternatively, if you’re short on time in La Fortuna, you can join this 3-in-1 tour which takes you to Arenal Volcano, La Fortuna Waterfall and Hot Springs for just $88.